lewie9021/dustjs-linkedin-loader/README.md

 #### Paths (Array)

-Similar to the the 'path' option, this instead allows allows you to specify an array of absolute paths to a number of directories (again, usually where your Dust templates are kept).
+Similar to the 'path' option, this instead allows you to specify an array of absolute paths to a number of directories (again, usually where your Dust templates are kept).
 The loader will iterate through the paths provided and find the closest match.